Sexual Offences Reform: A New Legal Paradigm

 One of the most controversial aspects has been the downward review of final sentences.
 This is not a system failure, but the application of the fundamental principle of criminal law: the retroactivity of the most favorable penal law (Art.
 2.2 CP).
 By unifying the types, the penological ranges were widened at the bottom to cover less serious conduct that was previously abuse.
 This caused, arithmetically, some minimum or medium sentences to be lower than those of the previous law.

 For ongoing proceedings, this requires a meticulous comparative analysis.
 The new law is not always more favorable; sometimes, the application of specific aggravating factors (such as chemical submission or acting in a group) can raise the resulting sentence.
-The defense strategy must recalculate the possible conviction in both legislative scenarios to choose the most beneficial one for the client.
+The defence strategy must recalculate the possible conviction in both legislative scenarios to choose the most beneficial one for the client.

 Evidence in the New Scenario